 Many times when the temperatures drop, a simple rustic soup is all that is needed to feel good.
 Here is a hearty and filling soup, that is loaded with vegetables and thickened with semolina.
 It is highly nutritious and just perfect for a cold day.

 Whenever I find fresh, plump leeks at the vegetable store, I grab a few.
-Their delicate onion flavor is great in many dishes like soups, quiches, risotto, and especially in these tasty leek and potato patties – again from the fabulous Sephardic kitchen.
+Their delicate onion flavor is great in many dishes like soups, quiches, risotto, and especially in these tasty leek and potato fritters – again from the fabulous Sephardic kitchen.
 I’m sure you’ll love them once you’ll make them.